skip to primary navigation skip to content

 I am the author of The Gender Effect: Capitalism, Feminism, and the Corporate Politics of Development (University of California Press 2018), winner of the National Women’s Studies Association’s Sara A. Whaley Prize.

 I am currently a Leverhulme Trust Research Fellow (2024-2025) for the book project, Silicon Futures.
 It examines Silicon Valley’s investments in the intertwined futures of education and work around the world with a focus on venture capitalists and educational technology companies.
-The Spencer Foundation has funded my earlier research on venture capital investment in educational technology companies during the COVID-19 pandemic.

-My academic writing has also been published in scholarly journals, such as Feminist Studies, Feminist Theory, Educational Researcher, Race, Ethnicity & Education, Journal of Education Policy, British Journal of Sociology of Education, Globalisation, Education & Societies, Education Policy Analysis Archives, and International Journal of Education Development.
+My academic writing has also been published in scholarly journals, such as Feminist Studies, Feminist Theory, Race, Ethnicity & Education, Educational Researcher, Journal of Education Policy, British Journal of Sociology of Education, Globalisation, Education & Societies, Education Policy Analysis Archives, and International Journal of Education Development.

 My research has been funded by the U.S. National Science Foundation, U.S. National Academy of Education/Spencer Foundation, Spencer Foundation, and the Wenner-Gren Foundation.
 I am a former recipient of the Fulbright and Fulbright-Hay fellowships in Brazil.